natgo/wt-wiki-scraper/wikitext-transpiled/ground/M3A3%20Bradley.md

 '''Pros:'''

-* Access to a full belt of 25 mm APFSDS shells - excels against light vehicles and lightly armoured MBTs and higher consistent performance against (the sides of) armored enemy MBTs than the M3 Bradley's mixed APDS/HEI-T belts
+* Access to a full belt of 25 mm APFSDS shells - excels against light vehicles and lightly-armoured MBTs
 * Access to the fast travelling TOW-2B top-attack missile - capable of penetrating the weak top armour of enemy tanks, and targeting vehicles that are hiding behind cover
-* Access to excellent 2nd generation thermals for the gunner, commander, and even the driver
+* 2nd generation thermals for the gunner, commander, and even the driver allow for excellent spotting and scouting of targets along with the scout UAV
 * Elevated independent commander sight which allows TOW missiles to be fired and accurately guided from behind cover
 * Good mobility and respectable reverse speed of -13 km/h
-* Access to scouting ability
-* Can engage enemy aerial vehicles with the main gun due to +59° of gun elevation
+* Can engage enemy aerial vehicles with the main gun due to +59° of gun elevation and IRST with roughly 8 km range ** Does not trigger enemy RWRs when locked on
 * -9° gun depression and a small turret mean you can effectively use hull down tactics
-* Laser rangefinder for the main gun
+* Laser rangefinder for the main gun unlike the preceding [[M3 Bradley]]
-* Great zoom of 4.0x - 12.0x and a good sight FOV of 18-6
+* Great zoom of 4.0x - 12.0x and a good sight FOV of 18°-6°
-* The TOW-2B missiles, scouting mechanic and excellent thermals make the M3A3 very effective even at top tier
-* More armour than the original M3 Bradley, can absorb up to 30 mm APDS (as fired by, for example, the BMP-2) in some places at range
+* Can absorb up to 30 mm APDS (as fired by, for example, the BMP-2) in some places at range
-* Quick turret traverse
+* Quick gun handling like its predecessor

 '''Cons:'''

-* Slightly less mobile and less acceleration than the preceding M3 Bradley, due to the increase in weight
+* Slightly less mobile and less acceleration than the preceding [[M3 Bradley]], due to the increase in weight
 * Continuously firing the main gun increases dispersion, thereby reducing accuracy
-* Main gun has a low rate of fire for an autocannon and overheats quickly under sustained fire
+* Low fire rate for the main gun makes it difficult to land hits on fast moving aircraft
+* Cannot reliably engage distant air targets due to lack of range
 * Cannot fire missiles while moving at a speed greater than 15 km/h
-* Missile launcher take some time to deploy
+* Missile launcher takes some time to deploy
+* TOW-2Bs are very inconsistent in terms of damage and can be stopped by ERA
-* Cannot reliably engage enemy MBTs from the front with 25 mm APFSDS
+* Cannot reliably engage enemy MBTs from the front with 25 mm APFSDS rounds
-* Despite the increase in armour over the regular M3, the armour is still thin and the vehicle only has 3 crew members: this means low survivability
+* Retains the rather poor survivability of its predecessor despite the increase in armour
 * Missiles can be detonated when hit by enemy fire, even while still in the launcher
 * Tall profile